stacks-network/docs/src/pages/storage/hub-operation.md

 ---

-description: "Storing user data with Blockstack"
+description: 'Storing user data with Blockstack'

 redirect_from:
   - /storage/hello-hub-choice.html
 ---

 # Understand hub operation

 This page describes the considerations hub operators must take into account when creating and operating a Gaia storage hub.

 ## Configuration files

 You should store a JSON configuration file either in the top-level directory of the hub server.
 Alternatively, you can specify a file location using the `CONFIG_PATH` environment variable.
 The following is an example configuration file for Amazon S3:

 ```json
 {